hyperledger/fabric-samples/commercial-paper/README.md

 Client applications (CLI based) are used:

 - to perform the transactions
-- run queries
+- run queries (using the Node.JS client sample)
-- examine the transaction inputs (as opposed to _states_) that are written to the ledger after you perform a transaction.
+- examine the transaction inputs (as opposed to _states_) that are written to the ledger after you perform a transaction (using the Node.JS listener).

-It uses the `test-network` (which is part of Fabric Samples).
+This sample uses the `test-network` .
 You’ll act as Isabella, an employee of MagnetoCorp (Org2), who will issue a commercial paper on its behalf.
-You’ll then switch hats to take the role of Balaji, an employee of DigiBank (Org1), who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit or yield.
-Then later, you'll query the ledger - that's it :-)
+You’ll then 'switch hats' to take the role of Balaji, an employee of DigiBank (Org1), who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit or yield.
+Note that the smart contract sample doesn't enforce the actual hold period ; the user can, in fact, redeem the paper immediately.

 ## Quick Start